gabelius/hissscore/readme.md

 ## Outstanding Issues

 1. **Night Mode**:
-   - Not fully integrated with color definitions from `config.yaml`.
+   - Fully integrated with color definitions from `config.yaml`.
-   - Requires dynamic color adjustments based on the toggle state.
+   - Night mode button not working as intended.

 2. **Color Modes**:
-   - Functionality for switching color modes (Rainbow, Pastel, Neon, Grayscale) is incomplete.
+   - Functionality for switching color modes (Rainbow, Pastel, Neon, Grayscale) is now complete.

 3. **Level Story**:
    - A narrative connecting each level theme and its progression is a **future topic**.